Tetralogy of Fallot Overview

-Tetralogy of Fallot is the most common heart defect in children.
-The condition causes mixing of oxygen-poor blood with the oxygen-rich blood being pumped out of the heart and into the circulatory system of blood vessels.
+Tetralogy of Fallot occurs in approximately 400 out of every million live births.
+This congenital heart condition causes mixing of oxygen-poor blood with oxygen-rich blood, which is then pumped out of the heart into the circulatory system of blood vessels.

 The 4 abnormalities (tetralogy) of the heart described by Fallot include the following:

 - Right ventricular hypertrophy: Right ventricular thickening, or hypertrophy, occurs in response to narrowing or obstruction at or below the pulmonic valve, due to an increase in right ventricular work and pressure.

 - Ventricular septal defect (VSD): This is a hole in the heart wall (septum) that separates the 2 ventricles.
 The hole is usually large and allows oxygen-poor blood in the right ventricle to pass through, mixing with oxygen-rich blood in the left ventricle.
 This poorly oxygenated blood is then pumped out of the left ventricle to the rest of the body.
 The body gets some oxygen, but not all that it needs.
 This lack of oxygen in the blood causes cyanosis.